determined-ai/determined/docs/setup-cluster/checklists/postgresql.rst

    GPUs, ensure that the :ref:`NVIDIA Container Toolkit <validate-nvidia-container-toolkit>` on each one is working as expected.

 #.
-Pull the official Docker image for PostgreSQL.
-PostgreSQL version 10 and later is supported.
+Pull the official Docker image for PostgreSQL 14 or later.

    .. code::